Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 ## [Set Up Speech Streaming Server](#set-up-speech-streaming-server)

-The server hosts the chat app as well as streams the binay audio payload for synthesized speech.
+The server hosts the chat app as well as streams the binary audio payload for synthesized speech.

 ### Step 1 - Update AWS credentials in the server

-Since the server calls the Amazon Polly servce, we need to ensure that we follow AWS's norms of defining the credentials of the user on whose behalf the service will be called.
+Since the server calls the Amazon Polly service, we need to ensure that we follow AWS's norms of defining the credentials of the user on whose behalf the service will be called.

-To do this, update the line 71 with AWS user's acess key (AWS ACCESS KEY) and line 72 with AWS user's secret key (AWS ACCESS SECRET KEY), in [server.py](/server.py).
+To do this, update the line 71 with AWS user's access key (AWS ACCESS KEY) and line 72 with AWS user's secret key (AWS ACCESS SECRET KEY), in [server.py](/server.py).

 ### Step 2 - Run the server